-Nowadays, chicken wings come in a multitude of flavors … almost too many to count.
+Nowadays, chicken wings, or Original Buffalo Wings, come in a multitude of flavors … almost too many to count.
 Wings off the grill are excellent “nekkid” without any sauces, however, if one feels compelled to go old school with these tasty yardbird parts, go with the original.

 Adapted from Jesse Yancy’s blog, jesseyancy.com, this recipe is as close to the best original flavor we could find.